snowplow-archive/snowplow.github.com/_posts/2014-07-11-on-the-benefits-of-configurable-schemas.md

 }
 {% endhighlight %}

-Although the above data is in JSON format, and JSON does not require us to declare an explicit schema, there is an implicit schema: in the above example we've described our event in terms of four fields: a timestamp to indicate when the event occurred, a user ID to indicate who performed the aciton, an action field to record what action was taken, and an article to indicate what item of content the action was performed on.
+In the above example we've described our event in terms of four fields: a timestamp to indicate when the event occurred, a user ID to indicate who performed the aciton, an action field to record what action was taken, and an article to indicate what item of content the action was performed on.

 This feels like a decent data model.
 However, we might want to develop it.
 It's quite likely that my app, for example, already has a model for a 'user', and this includes many other fields aside from the `user_id` field.
 It might, for example, include: